Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Analysis of gap functions

 We can transform the gaps in the band basis back to the original basis, using $d_{\boldsymbol{k}}^\dagger = \sum_{z_i \ell \sigma} v_{\boldsymbol{k}z_i \ell\sigma} c_{\boldsymbol{k}z_i \ell\sigma}^\dagger$ in the term \cite{Maeland2025Jun}

 We focus on the gaps on the bottom surface, with $z_i = z'_i = 1$.
 They are even in orbital, so we characterize them in terms of spin-singlet and spin-triplet gaps by focusing on the spin degree of freedom.
+We find singlet-triplet mixing due to SOC in all cases.
 The up-down spin-triplet gap $\Delta_{\uparrow\downarrow}^{t} = (\Delta_{\uparrow\downarrow}+\Delta_{\downarrow\uparrow})/2$ is zero.
 When comparing to the symmetry analysis in Ref.~\cite{Vocaturo2024PtBi2Effective}, the reason is that we have pure Rashba SOC in the electron model and no Ising SOC.

-When the gap in the band basis is $p_x + i p_y$, we find that spin singlet $\Delta_{\uparrow\downarrow}^{s} = (\Delta_{\uparrow\downarrow}-\Delta_{\downarrow\uparrow})/2$ is $-s$-wave, up-up $\Delta_{\uparrow\uparrow}$ is $-p_y+ip_x$ and down-down $\Delta_{\downarrow\downarrow}$ is $p_y+ip_x$.
+When the gap in the band basis is $p_x +\mathrm{i} p_y$, we find that spin singlet $\Delta_{\uparrow\downarrow}^{s} = (\Delta_{\uparrow\downarrow}-\Delta_{\downarrow\uparrow})/2$ is $s$-wave, up-up $\Delta_{\uparrow\uparrow}$ is $p_y+\mathrm{i}p_x$ and down-down $\Delta_{\downarrow\downarrow}$ is $-p_y+\mathrm{i}p_x$.